Keyboard shortcuts

 async fn verify_session(

-torii: &Torii<impl UserStorage + SessionStorage>,
+torii: &Torii<impl RepositoryProvider>,

 session_token: &str

-) -> Result<(), Box<dyn std::error::Error>> {
+) -> Result<(), ToriiError> {

-// Verify and get session data
+// Verify and get session data (works for both JWT and opaque tokens)

-let session = torii.get_session(session_token).await?;
+let session = torii.get_session(&token).await?;

 // Get the user associated with this session

-let user = torii.get_user(&session.user_id).await?;
+let user = torii.get_user(&session.user_id).await?

 println!("Session verified for user: {}", user.id);